Philosophy, Arts and Social Entrepreneurship

 - Certificate of registration from a health insurance provider

 Prior to admission, we conduct a personal consultation and admission interview with you.
-The application form is available under Downloads.

 The B.A.
 Philosophy, Arts and Social Entrepreneurship qualifies students for a broad range of professions.
 Initiative and creativity open up opportunities in institutions for educational research and promotion, political organisations, non-governmental organisations, social institutions, the fields of public relations, journalism and media, publishing, the art sector, public administration and business enterprises.
 Further professional specialisation is possible through a subsequent Master's programme.